China frees up lending rates in major reform

 "This underlines that China is moving to a fully convertible currency and floating exchange rates," said Flemming Nielsen, senior analyst at Danske Bank in Copenhagen.
 "Their next step will be to widen the daily trading band for RMB (yuan).
 They should do that within the next three months."

-(Additional reporting by Jonathan Standing, Gabriel Wildau, London Newsroom and Anna Yukhananov in Washington; Editing by Neil Fullick and James Dalgleish)
+(Additional reporting by Jonathan Standing, Gabriel Wildau and London Newsroom: Editing by Neil Fullick)